Save up to 27 percent on select Fitbit smartwatches and fitness trackers

-Fitbit is having a sale on its popular smartwatches and fitness trackers and the company has knocked off up to 27 percent off the original price.
+Fitbit is having a sale on its popular smartwatches and fitness trackers, and the company has knocked up to 27 percent off the original price.

 Here are Fitbit’s deals: